yuriybash/non-hacker-news-ml/README.md

 We then use these prior and posterior probabilities to compute the overall probability of a post being 0/1 - see [here](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering#Combining_individual_probabilities) for more information on how this is done.

 ### Results

+#### Accuracy

+Most models tested did fairly well with accuracy.
+Here is a comparison:

+ - SVC (linear): 91%
+ - Multinomial NB: 91%
+ - Logistic Regression: 90%
+ - Perceptron: 88%

+(hyperparameters for these can be found in `grid_config.yml`)

+#### Precision

+- SVC (linear): 0.83
+- Multinomial NB: 0.94
+- Logistic Regression: 0.84
+- Perceptron: 0.85

+Because we prioritize precision for this use case, the Multinomial NB classifier was chosen.

+### Deploying the model

+The model was serialized and deploy to AWS Lambda.
+For more on this, see [this]() repo - it's fairly straightforward.

+### Next steps

+There are many improvements to be made, including:

+- relabeling the data with a "technical" score, rather than 0 or 1
+- labeling more data (currently, n=10k)
+- add online learning - so that users can report mislabeled posts
+- retrain with deep learning (starting with an [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network))